 However, it should be noted that there is a set time for filing complaints.
 The EEOC requires that complaints be filed within 180 days after the act has taken place while the FCHR requires that complaints be filed within 360 days.

 After filing a Charge of Discrimination with the EEOC, the case may be settled with the help of a neutral mediator or sent to an investigator.
-When sufficient evidence regarding the alleged discrimination has been found during the investigation process, you will be given a Notice of Right to Sue to take your case at the right court.
+When sufficient evidence regarding the alleged discrimination has been found during the investigation process, you will be given a Notice of Right to Sue to take your case to the right court.
 If proven guilty, your employer will be required to provide the necessary remedies to correct the situation and may even be required to pay compensatory and punitive damages, if the court deems it necessary.

 Image By: ashley monaco